scferrada/starter-hugo-academic/content/authors/admin/_index.md

 email: ""
 ---
 Hola!
 I'm Sebastián, an Assistant Professor at the [Data & Artificial Intelligence Initiative](http://idia.uchile.cl) of Universidad de Chile, where I'm researching Knowledge Graphs: how to extract, manage and utilize them for better querying, browsing, and AI applications.
-I am also a Collaborating Researcher at the [Institute for Foundational Research on Data](http://imfd.cl).
+I am also a Collaborating Researcher at the Institute for Foundational Research on Data ([IMFD](http://imfd.cl)) and at the Chilean National Artificial Intelligence Center ([CENIA](http://cenia.cl)).
-Previously, I was a postdoc at the Department of Computer Science at Universidad de Chile and earlier at Linköping University, Sweden.
+Previously, I was a postdoc at the Department of Computer Science at Universidad de Chile and earlier at the Department of Computer and Information Science at Linköping University, Sweden.
 I obtained my PhD from Universidad de Chile in 2021 with my thesis: Similarity-based Web Queries, proposing a self-similarity join algorithm and novel similarity join and clustering operators for SPARQL.
 I am part of the Editorial Board of the Open Access Journal [Transactions on Graph Data and Knowledge](https://www.dagstuhl.de/en/publishing/series/details/tgdk).